 Besides the tank when you depress the status button you'll also get a 12-volt reading.
-In order for this voltage reading to correctly reflect the voltage of your trailer battery the 110 volt power cord must be unplugged the 7 Way cable disconnected from the tow vehicle.
+In order for this voltage reading to correctly reflect the voltage of your trailer batteries the 110-volt power cord must be unplugged and the 7 Way cable disconnected from the tow vehicle.